A Rhodesian Services Association Inc. publication

 8pp x colour map section

-56pp x Appendices (Honours & Awards and Uniforms, Embellishments and Equipment)
+56pp full colour Honours and Awards and Uniforms, Embellishments and Equipment sections

 2pp x tip-in page